-At South Rock Storage, we understand that your boat is a big investment.
+We understand that your boat is a significant investment at South Rock Storage.
 That's why we offer secure storage units to help you protect your investment.
 Whether you need to store your boat for the winter or you're looking for long-term storage, we have a unit that will fit your needs.

-As you prepare to store with South Rock Storage, follow our helpful guide for proper storage to make sure your boat is ready for the next season.
+As you prepare to store with South Rock Storage, follow our helpful guide for proper storage to ensure your boat is ready for the next season.

-Please note, these are our recommendations.
-Do your own research, and consult with your owner's manual for specific instructions.
+Please note that these are our recommendations.
+Do your research, and consult your owner's manual for specific instructions.

 Clean your boat

-To prepare your boat for storage, we recommend that you clean it thoroughly and dry it completely.
+To prepare your boat for storage, we recommend cleaning it thoroughly and drying it completely.
 This will help to prevent mold and mildew from forming.
 Be sure to clean all surfaces, including the hull, deck, upholstery, and carpets.

-If you have a canvas cover, clean it and make sure it is dry before storing.
+If you have a canvas cover, clean it and ensure it is dry before storing it.

 Remove all items from the boat